FabienFerrero/SUCA/Examples/abp_ttn.md

-2. Connect to "Console :
+2. Connect to "Console.
+It is available on your profile in the left-up scrolling table.

 3. Choose application